pablodecm/paper-inferno/paper/paper.md

 the number of output nodes can be arbitrary and will be denoted with $b$, corresponding to the dimensionality of the sample summary statistic.
-The final layer is followed by a softmax activation function and a temperature $\tau \leq 1$ for inference-aware learning to ensure that the differentiable approximations are closer to the true expectations.
-Standard mini-batch stochastic gradient descent (SGD) is used for training and the optimal learning rate is decided by means of a simple scan; the best choice found is specified together with the results.
+The final layer is followed by a softmax activation function and a temperature $\tau = 0.01$ for inference-aware learning to ensure that the differentiable approximations are closer to the true expectations.
+Standard mini-batch stochastic gradient descent (SGD) is used for training and the optimal learning rate is fixed and decided by means of a simple scan;
+the best choice found is specified together with the results.

 The considered toy problem can be posed as classification based on a simulated dataset.
 A supervised machine learning model such as a neural network can